 Although you don’t need a website to start a business, you should build one sooner than later.
 It is recommended you at least purchase your domain and forward it to a business social page, such as a Facebook™ Page.
 That way, when you’re ready, you can build a website with the domain you already own.
 Not doing at least this will leave money on the table over time.

 You may think that you don’t need a website or social presence, but odds are you may be wrong.
 After surveying over 60 locals across three cities in the suburbs of Los Angeles, California, the overwhelming majority want some kind of online presence, with a website being on top.
-You can see the data of the study at the bottom of this page.
+You can see the data of the study below.

 Why Do I Need a Website For My Business?